trannguyen1510/ES-Art/README.md

     --n_iterations 10000            `# Number of iterations for ES algorithm` \
     ;
 ```
+For continuing train, add --load_ckpts True with the same hyper-parameters, the program will pick up from the last interation

 For more options, consult the output of `python3 ./es_bitmap.py --help`.